 The following tables are intended to help you understand each Fund's financial performance, including each Predecessor Fund's financial performance for the period of the Predecessor Funds' operations.
 Certain information reflects financial results for a single Fund share or a single Predecessor Fund share, as applicable.
 The total return figures represent the percentage that an investor in each Fund and each Predecessor Fund would have earned (or lost) on an investment in the Fund and Predecessor Fund, as applicable (assuming reinvestment of all dividends and distributions).
-The financial information shown below for the fiscal years ended March 31, 2024, and March 31, 2023, was audited by Tait, Weller & Baker LLP, an independent registered public accounting firm whose report, along with each Fund's financial information with respect to the AXS Astoria Inflation Sensitive ETF for the fiscal year ended March 31, 2022 and prior, with respect to the AXS Change Finance ESG ETF for the fiscal year ended July 31 2022 and prior, and with respect to the AXS Esoterica NextG Economy ETF for the fiscal year ended October 31, 2022 and prior, and with respect to the AXS Knowledge Leaders ETF, for the fiscal year ended April 30, 2024, and prior, were audited by each Predecessor Fund's independent registered public accounting firm, whose report, along with the Predecessor Funds' financial statements, is included in each Predecessor Fund's annual report, which is available upon request (see back cover).
+The financial information shown below for the fiscal years ended March 31, 2024, and March 31, 2023, was audited by Tait, Weller & Baker LLP, an independent registered public accounting firm whose report, along with each Fund's financial information with respect to the AXS Astoria Inflation Sensitive ETF for the fiscal year ended March 31, 2022 and prior, with respect to the AXS Change Finance ESG ETF for the fiscal year ended July 31 2022 and prior, and with respect to the AXS Knowledge Leaders ETF, for the fiscal year ended April 30, 2024, and prior, were audited by each Predecessor Fund's independent registered public accounting firm, whose report, along with the Predecessor Fund's financial statements, is included in each Predecessor Fund April 30, 2024, and prior, were audited by each Predecessor Fund's independent registered public accounting firm, whose report, along with the Predecessor Fund's financial statements, is included in each Predecessor Fund's annual report, which is available upon request (see back cover).